Symobi: History

 The development of Sphere, μnOS and Symobi is based on the ideas and work of Konrad Foikis and Michael Haunreiter (founders of the company Miray Software), initiated during their schooldays, even before they started studying computer science.
 The basic concept was to combine useful and necessary features (like real-time and portability) with modern characteristics (like microkernel and inter-process communication etc.) to form a stable and reliable operating system.
 Originally, it was only supposed to serve as a basis for the different application programs developed by Foikis and Haunreiter during their studies.
 In 2000, Konrad Foikis and Michael Haunreiter founded the company Miray Software when they realised that μnOS was suited for far more than their own use.
-The cooperation with the TU Munich already evolved two years later.
+The cooperation with the Technical University of Munich already evolved two years later.
 In 2006, the first official version of Symobi was completed, and in autumn of the same year it was introduced in professional circles on the Systems exhibition.